Baal Shem Tov, or Besht — the founder of Chasidism —

-At the bottom you can listen to a recorded session where I taught all about the mysteries of the Haggadah.
+At the bottom you can listen to recorded sessions about the mysteries of the Haggadah.
 The essence of the class is found in the first half of "The Mystery of Charoset".
 Here's a more detailed synopsis.

 You may have noticed that many things happen in fours in the haggadah besides the obvious ones of four cups, the four questions and the four sons/children.
 These include the four times we do something ritually with the matsah, and the four times we explain Exodus 13:8.
 We start telling the story four times before we actually get going (Ha lachma, Avadim hayinu, Mit'chilah and Arami oved avi).
 And we transform the three matsot into four at Yachats.
 The number four corresponds to the four verbs for redemption used in one verse, but it means much more than that.